react-cosmos/react-cosmos/docs/dev/esm.md

 ## ESM UI plugins

 Authoring UI plugins as pure ESM is a cool prospect.
 It lowers the barries for plugin authors.
 It's also possible.
-ESM modules can be script-injected or dynamically imported from a CJS Playground.
+ESM modules can be script-injected or dynamically imported from a CJS Cosmos UI.
 Here's what's needed to make this possible:

-- Same as with ESM fixtures: Serve NPM dependencies from node_modules and make them accessible via import maps in the Playground index.html (eg. `styled-components` has 10 runtime dependencies that need mapping).
+- Same as with ESM fixtures: Serve NPM dependencies from node_modules and make them accessible via import maps in the Cosmos UI index.html (eg. `styled-components` has 10 runtime dependencies that need mapping).
 Import maps for installed NPM modules should be automatically generated for this to work smoothly.
 - Static exports need to employ a slightly different strategy where node_modules are also exported, with import maps pointing to their new location.

 This is doable with some work.
 But for now, building UI plugins with shared dependencies attached to the global window namespace is a decent compromise (eg. using Webpack `externals`).
 Bundled plugins will be easy to re-publish as ESM later on once we add support.

-## ESM Playground UI
+## ESM Cosmos UI

-Serving the Playground UI as ESM is mostly symbolic at this point.
+Serving the Cosmos UI as ESM is mostly symbolic at this point.
 It doesn't help the user in any way and isn't required for supporting ESM UI plugins.
-In fact, serving the Playground UI and all its NPM dependencies as ESM will probably decrease run-time performance and complicate static exports.
+In fact, serving the Cosmos UI and all its NPM dependencies as ESM will probably decrease run-time performance and complicate static exports.
 Still, we can track the progress here in case we ever decide to pursue this.

 ## Inspiration and further reading